 This treasured landscape is the largest conservation opportunity left in the lower 48 states—its area twice the size of Yellowstone, our nation’s oldest park.
 This untouched stretch of the American West is awe-inspiring, featuring sheer 1,000-foot desert canyons, 186 miles of designated Wild & Scenic Rivers, incredible red-rock formations, and rich wildlife, including our nation’s largest herd of California bighorn sheep as well as mule deer, elk and pronghorn antelope.
 The vast rolling sagebrush hills serve as one of the last strongholds for the greater sage-grouse, a species already imperiled due to dwindling habitat.
 Its recreational opportunities are endless, and the solitude and inspiration afforded to visitors is priceless.

-Designating these five places as national monuments would create lasting change.
-Please ensure Boulder-White Clouds, Gold Butte, Mojave Trails, Birthplace of Rivers and Owyhee Canyonlands are protected for their recreational, inspirational, economic, cultural and historical values for generations of Americans to come.
+Designating these places as national monuments would create lasting change.
+Please ensure Gold Butte, Birthplace of Rivers and Owyhee Canyonlands are protected for their recreational, inspirational, economic, cultural and historical values for generations of Americans to come.